yfcheng/hackerrank/README.md

-# hackerrank
+# Hackerrank
-Solutions for hacker rank problems
+This repo contains the solutions for some of the interesting hacker rank problems